 - 250g/8oz Plain Flour

 - 125g/4oz Softened Butter

 3 Large very ripe Bananas mashed

 - ½ Teaspoon of Bicarbonate of Soda

 - 2 Teaspoons Baking Powder if using Plain Flour

 - Preheat oven to 170°C/325°F/Gas 3.
 Lightly grease 2lb loaf tin.

-- Pour into the prepared loaf tin, scatter the reserved walnuts on top and bake in the centre of the oven for about 50 minutes until well risen.
+- Pour into the prepared loaf tin and bake in the centre of the oven for about 50 minutes until well risen.

-- Check to make sue it’s cooked in the middle by inserting a skewer and checking it comes out clean.
+- Check to make sure it’s cooked in the middle by inserting a skewer and checking it comes out clean.